-Related Classes: Effective Selling, Interpersonal Communication, Keys to Effective Communication, Managing Customer Service, Mastering Public Speaking, Skills for Making Great Decisions, Twelve Steps to a Successful Job Search
+Related Classes: Effective Selling, Interpersonal Communication, Keys to Effective Communication, Managing Customer Service, Mastering Public Speaking, Skills for Making Great Decisions, Certificate in Infectious Diseases and Infection Control, Twelve Steps to a Successful Job Search

 Finding a Position: This company arranges product demonstrations for Costco and is hiring all over the country.
 Other business solutions companies also hire Product Demonstrators on behalf of their clients, such as Sam’s Club, Bed, Bath & Beyond and more.
 If you specifically want to work in a store, this group works with many major national brands.